klaudiosinani/hyper-pokemon/readme.md

 ### `unibody`

-Choose whether or not you like the Hyper windows header color to be the same as the background pokémon theme.
+Choose whether or not you want the Hyper windows header color to be the same as the background pokémon theme.

 The assignable values are:

-- `true` - choose it for a unibody color for your theme
+- `true` - choose it for a unibody color theme
 - `false` - go for it if you like you window header colorful

-In addition, completely omitting the `unibody` option from your `.hyper.js` will have the same effect defining it and setting it to `true`.
+In addition, completely omitting the `unibody` option from your `.hyper.js` will have the same effect as defining it and setting it to `true`.

 ![Unibody](media/unibody.png)